 |Richard Wortley||University College London, UK|

 The International Criminal Justice Review will consider for publication only manuscripts that have not been published previously and are not being considered for publication elsewhere.
 A manuscript being considered by the journal may not be submitted, simultaneously or serially, to any other publication source while this consideration is taking place.
-Authors will be notified when their manuscripts have been received and assigned for blind review.
-We strive to have this review process completed within two months, but this is not always possible and authors will be notified as soon as possible concerning the status of the manuscript—accepted for publication, revisions needed, or rejected.
+Authors will be notified when their manuscripts have been received and assigned for anonymized review.
+We strive to have this review process completed within two months; authors will be notified as soon as possible concerning the status of the manuscript—accepted for publication, revisions needed, or rejected.

-Once a manuscript is accepted for publication, it becomes the property of the International Criminal Justice Review.
+Once a manuscript is accepted for publication, the copyright is transferred to the International Criminal Justice Review.
 Permission for reproduction of materials published in the journal must be obtained in writing from the publisher.

 Formatting of Article, Research Note, or Commentary Manuscripts